wiserim/phaser-raycaster/README.md

 * works with arcade and matter physics,
 * raycasting in a single direction, 360 degrees circle or in a cone,
 * visibility detection (collision detection with game objects),
-* test rays on mapped game objects (containers, lines, rectangles, polygons, circles, sprites and tilemaps),
+* test rays on mapped game objects (containers, lines, rectangles, polygons, circles, sprites, tilemaps and matter bodies),
 * provides closest intersection points between rays and tested objects,
-* tests can be made on all mapped objects or only selected ones,
+* tests can be made on all mapped objects, selected ones or only ones within detection range,
 * static and dynamic mapping for individual objects,
-* mapped objects intersections detection,
+* mapped objects intersections detection.
-* rays can limit tests mapped objects below defined range.

 ***NPM***
 ```